A commis chef is the most common starting position in many kitchens and is, in principle, the most junior culinary role.

 The primary objective of the commis chef is to learn and understand how to carry out the basic functions in every section of the kitchen.
 Therefore having the opportunity to experience, consider and value each section with a view to choosing an area where they feel most inspired.

-The learning journey of any chef will vary considerably from one individual to the next; however it is necessary to understand and have experience in the basics that this role provides in order to progress to any future senior chef role.
+The learning journey of any chef will vary from one chef to the next but should always allow an apprentice to understand and have experience in the basics the role provides in order to progress to any future senior chef role.

 State of the art facilities, expert staff and fantastic industry links are all utilised to offer an exciting and dynamic experience.